easydns/chapps/README.md

 ### DB Initialization

-As of this writing, it should be possible to run `apply-migrations` or `chapps-cli admin db-setup` once the venv is started, and that should apply all of the necessary Alembic migrations to bring the database up to date from zero, based on the database access configuration in the CHAPPS config file.
+As of this writing, it should be possible to run `apply-migrations` or `chapps-cli admin db-setup` once the venv is activated, and that should apply all of the necessary Alembic migrations to bring the database up to date from zero, based on the database access configuration in the CHAPPS config file.